dheijl/swyh-rs/README.md

 ## Current Release

 The current release is 1.12.0, refer to the [Changelog](CHANGELOG.md) for more details.
+You can find x86/64  Windows and Linux (Ubuntu/Debian) binaries in [Releases](https://github.com/dheijl/swyh-rs/releases).
+You can find Arm binaries [here](https://github.com/dheijl/swyh-rs/releases).
+They are privded by Jamie Duk (@Jay), I have not tested them.

 ## Why this SWYH alternative ?